research-ag/motoko-build-template/README.md

 docker-compose run --rm --build wasm
 ```

-As a rule, each time the source code, the did file (did/service.did) or the dependencies (mops.toml, mops.lock) get modified
+As a rule, each time the source code, the did file (did/service.did) or the dependencies (mops.toml) get modified
 we have to add the `--build` option to the next run.

 ### Full verification